-The area contains a gravel access road and a hunter/fisherman parking lot with a boat-launching ramp designed for small fishing boats.
-The lot and boat-launching ramp provide access for low density recreational activities, such as hunting, fishing, hiking, and nature study.
+The area contains a gravel access road and a hunter/fisherman parking lot with a boat-ramp designed for small fishing boats.
+The lot and boat ramp provide access for low density recreational activities, such as hunting, fishing, hiking, and nature study.
+The area also features the Dovin Sink-hole cave feature.

 ML-3 Allen Multiple Resource Area.
 The 345-acre Allen MRA lies between Robert Allen Recreation Area and Mark Twain State Park and acts as a buffer zone between these two areas that have been developed for intensive recreational use.
-Ground elevations range from the top of the conservation pool (El.
-606 feet NVGD) to over 690 feet NVGD.
+Ground elevations range from the top of the conservation pool (606 feet NVGD) to over 690 feet NVGD.
 The original vegetative cover in the area was forest.
 The tops of the ridges were cleared and in agricultural production prior to the formation of the lake.
-These areas are currently managed in various grasslands and old field habitats, and provide diverse vegetative habitat.
+These areas are currently managed in various grasslands and old field habitats and provide diverse vegetative habitat.
 The slopes and drainages are vegetated with oak-hickory forest.
 Past land management practices have created a forest of varying size classes, species composition, and conditions.
 Sustainable forest management practices are implemented in the upland areas.
 Hunting, fishing, boating, and nature study are popular recreational pursuits in the area.

 ML-4 North Fork Multiple Resource Area.
-The North Fork MRA comprises 643 acres and lies between the North Fork Recreation Area and the North Extension of the Mark Twain State Park.
+The North Fork MRA comprises 643 acres and lies between the North Fork Recreation Area and north extension of the Mark Twain State Park.
 The original vegetative cover in the area was forest.
 The tops of the ridges were cleared for agricultural production prior to the formation of the lake.
-These areas are currently managed in various grasslands and old field habitats, and provide diverse vegetative habitat.
+These areas are currently managed in various grasslands and old field habitats and provide diverse vegetative habitat.
 The slopes and drainages are vegetated with oak-hickory forest.
 Past land management practices have created a forest of varying size classes, species composition, and conditions.
 Sustainable forest management practices are implemented in the upland areas.
+Efforts in this area will also focus management on the Indiana Bat (Myotis sodalis), a federally-listed endangered species, due to the forest habitat, grassland habitats, and interspersion of old field habitat.
+Efforts will include enhancement of pollinator species, reduction of forest volume, and resource harvest.
 Hunting, fishing, boating, and nature study are popular recreational pursuits in the area.